A Idioms

 - to be lost and bewildered

-We were at sixes and sevens when we heard that the grocery store would close.
+We were at sixes and sevens when the local grocery store closed.

 at (someone`s) beck and call

-- to be always ready to serve somebody
+- to be always ready to serve someone or do something for someone

 at (someone's) earliest convenience